Planning, urban policy, public space and play space

 The London Evening Standard covered the report’s launch here.

 An executive summary and literature review have been produced, alongside the full report.
 This blog post has news of the report’s launch, and this post summarises the findings of the literature review.

-“An excellent report, which I am already using as a reference document” Professor Fraser Brown, Leeds Metropolitan University.
+“An excellent report, which I am already using as a reference document” Professor Fraser Brown, Leeds Beckett University.

 Final report of a value-based strategic review of the Forestry Commission’s approach to outdoor play.
-Published by the Forestry Commission (2006).
+Published by the Forestry Commission.
+Read a testimonial here.